kjkasi/EasyNetQWiki/Documentation/Connecting-with-SSL.md

 Don’t forget the call to Validate().
 I initially skipped that (on the basis I was hard coding everything, so there could be nothing wrong which required validation).
 However, that method call actually applies various settings that are required to make the connection work.

-You can refer SslOption documentation here [SSL Option Class](https://www.rabbitmq.com/releases/rabbitmq-dotnet-client/v3.5.2/rabbitmq-dotnet-client-3.5.2-client-htmldoc/html/type-RabbitMQ.Client.SslOption.html)
+You can refer SslOption documentation here [SslOption Class](https://www.rabbitmq.com/releases/rabbitmq-dotnet-client/v3.5.2/rabbitmq-dotnet-client-3.5.2-client-htmldoc/html/type-RabbitMQ.Client.SslOption.html)

 You can try to configure and test with official RabbitMQ .NET client and try to run sample first to clarify that all settings are correct as described here [Official RabbitMQ SSL documentation for .NET](https://www.rabbitmq.com/ssl.html#configuring-dotnet) before to put any changes to your project.